 - transport, handling and holding prior to embarkation

-- stocking densities that prevent animals from comfortably lying down or accessing food and water
+- stocking densities that prevent animals from comfortably lying down to rest or prevent animals from freely accessing food and water as needed

-- the conditions animals experience onboard ships, which often result in inanition (failure to eat), salmonellosis, heat stress, pneumonia, and high mortality rates
+- the conditions animals experience onboard ships, which often result in inanition (failure to eat), lameness, infectious diseases, heat stress, respiratory diseases, and death [1, 2]

 - extreme changes in climatic conditions from the farm of origin to the importing country

 - inadequate contingency planning for when animals are rejected at the ports of importing countries due to not being fit for travel

 - poor handling and inhumane slaughter practices in the importing countries.

 The RSPCA has a longstanding policy that opposes the export of live animals for slaughter because the trade results in extensive suffering, poor welfare and unacceptable death rates.
 The conditions that animals are subjected to during live export cannot support what contemporary animal welfare science tells us is acceptable.
 The welfare of an animal is multifaceted and comprises the physical and mental aspects, as well as the animal’s physiology and functioning, and their interaction and ability to cope with their environment.
 Together these facets comprise the “Five Domains”, which is a contemporary and widely adopted tool for assessing animal welfare.